The 2024 BBN baryon abundance update: Method and Data

 \section{Method and Data}

 There are several different combinations of Deuterium and Helium measurements commonly used in the literature.
-In this work we make use of the data described in \cref{tab:bbn_data}, representing some of the most up-to-date measurements of light element abundances.
-Note that we discuss the anomalous Helium measurement from \cite{Matsumoto:2022tlr} in \cref{ssec:Helium}.
+In this work we make use of the data described in \cref{tab:bbn_data}, representing some of the most up-to-date measurements of light element abundances. \nils{While we cite three \enquote{separate} data sets, it needs to be stressed that there is a large degree of overlap between them, especially for \enquote{PDG Aug 2023} and \enquote{Yeh+2022}.
+We recommend the interested reader to look at \cref{app:data} for an overview.}